OData/v3ProtocolDocument/OData.markdown

 On success, the response MUST be `204 No Content` and contain an empty body.

-#### 7.3.5.3.
+#### 10.3.5.3.
 Change the Relation in a One to One Navigation Property ####

-If the navigation property is nullable, then a change MAY be perfomed by first removing the existing relationship and then adding the new one.
+If the navigation property is nullable, then a change MAY be performed by first removing the existing relationship and then adding the new one.
 Use the approach described for adding and removing links.

 Alternatively, a relationship MAY be updated as part of an update to the source entity by including the required binding information for the new target entity.
 This binding information MUST be formatted as for a deferred navigation property in a response.

-### 7.3.6 Managing Media Entities ###
+### 10.3.6 Managing Media Entities ###

 A `media entity` is an entity that represents an out-of-band stream, such as a photograph.